bendory/self-referencial-number-puzzle/README.md

 	497100 ints took 4 steps.
 	313600 ints took 5 steps.
 	0 ints got stuck in loops.
-	000556 was a worst-case recursion which took 5 steps.
+	000556 was a worst-case iteration which took 5 steps.
 	Canonical: [122014 130114]

 ### 7 Digits